PBC constitutions: designing rule books

 Constitution or rule book?

 The constitution of a PBC, often called the ‘rule book’, lists the rules of the corporation.
-Under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) PBCs must have a rule book, compiling:
+Under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) PBCs must have a rule book, which sets out the main rules about how the corporation will operate.
+The rules may include:

 • The legal requirements dictated by the CATSI Act that cannot be changed.
-These are known as inflexible rules or non-replaceable rules.
+These are known as inflexible rules or non-replaceable rules and will apply to the PBC even if they are not included in the rule book.

-Rule books are effectively a contract between the members and directors of a corporation, guiding how the PBC should operate.
+Rule books are effectively a contract between the members and directors of a corporation, guiding how the PBC must operate.

-A PBC’s rule book must cover the corporation’s name, objectives, and internal dispute resolution mechanisms.
-A PBC rule book also includes information about membership application, meetings, director duties, record keeping and finance.
+A PBC’s rule book must cover the corporation’s name, objects, and dispute resolution mechanisms.
+A PBC rule book also includes information about membership criteria and applications, meetings, director duties, record keeping and finance.

 Creating a rule book

-ORIC provides rule book templates.
-Further, the rule books of existing PBC are publicly and freely available on the ORIC website.
+ORIC provides rule book templates (see the 'Model rule book for RNTBCs').
+Further, the rule books of existing PBCs are publicly and freely available on the ORIC website.
 Search for the name of a PBC, click on ‘documents’ and open the rule book.
 These can be useful resources when attempting to create your own.
-ORIC also provides services through reviewing drafted rulebooks. .
+ORIC also provides services through reviewing drafted rulebooks.

 When setting up a PBC draft rules must be approved by ORIC prior to incorporation.
 The Registrar can write to the corporation asking for more information and 75 per cent of members must also approve the proposed rule book, which can be shown through passing a resolution at a pre-incorporation meeting.